neandrake/phab-utils/README.md

   - `REVLOG` - Path to file for storing the upgrade log.
 During each upgrade the database dump is logged along with each of the git repository `HEAD` revision prior to the upgrade.
 This is useful in the event of needing to restore to a previous working version.
   - `PHAB_USER` - Several actions are performed under this account, detailed above.
 The `ROOT` directory is set to be owned by this account.
   - `PHAB_GROUP` - The group account which the `ROOT` directory is set to be owned by, detailed above.
+  - `MAX_BACKUPS` - Only keep this many system backups in $BAKPATH.
+Defaults to 3.

 #### Configure the systemd scripts
 The service script relies on systemd scripts to manage Aphlict and the Phabricator PHD daemons.